Nyotaimori: Procedures

 In traditional nyotaimori, the model is generally expected to lie still at all times and usually not talk with guests until the event is concluded even after all food is removed.
 The sushi is placed on sanitized leaves on the model's body to prevent skin-to-fish contact and on sufficiently flat areas of the body which the sushi will not roll off.
 In the Japanese style the model's body is fully naked except for traditional footwear and head dress.
-The Western style sometimes adds a genital covering such as a G-string.
+The Western style sometimes adds a genital covering such as a G-string and plastic wrap is sometimes used to prevent the sushi from touching the model's skin.
+Diners are required to use chopsticks.
 Nyotaimori is sometimes considered an art form.

-Usually, champagne and sake are served in naked sushi restaurants.
+Champagne and sake are usually served in naked sushi restaurants.
 Guests must be respectful and observe the strictest decorum.
 Talking with the models is highly discouraged.
-Inappropriate gestures or comments are not tolerated and diners can only pick up sushi with chopsticks.
+Inappropriate gestures or comments are not tolerated.

 Reception in the 21st century

-In modern Japan, nyotaimori is stigmatised and usually only found in seedy sex clubs.
-Outside Japan, it has appeared at pop-up restaurant events in Britain and at certain restaurants and caterers in North America, where it has attracted controversy and protests.
-The practice has been criticized as being decadent, humiliating, degrading, cruel, antiquated, objectifying, and sexist.
+In modern Japan, nyotaimori is stigmatised and usually only found in sex clubs.
+Outside Japan, it has appeared at pop-up restaurant events in Britain and at certain restaurants and caterers in North America, the most popular and widely publicised example being in 2003 at the Bonzai pub and bistro in Seattle.
+The practice has attracted controversy and protests among conservatives, feminists, and human rights activists.
+It has been criticized as being decadent, humiliating, degrading, cruel, antiquated, objectifying, and sexist.
 Several countries have banned it.
-In 2005, China outlawed nyotaimori on naked bodies, condemning it due to public health concerns and moral issues.
+For example, in 2005, China outlawed nyotaimori on naked bodies due to public health concerns and moral issues.